Skip to main content

 Verified Followers

 The /verified-followers endpoint works the same as /followers but returns only verified accounts (Blue, Gold, or Gray checkmarks).
-This is useful for filtering an audience to high-profile or premium accounts without post-processing:
+This is useful for two cases:

 curl "https://api.sorsa.io/v3/verified-followers?username=stripe" \